kapadiaparth/examples/demo-webpage-word-cloud-generator/README.md

 # Webpage Word Cloud Generator

-This demo uses the Flex.io Javascript SDK to parse the HTML contents of the webpage and return a wordcloud of the words on that page.
+This demo uses the [Flex.io Javascript SDK](https://www.flex.io/docs/javascript-sdk/) to parse the HTML contents of the webpage, construct a [D3.js](https://d3js.org/) visualization from it and return a wordcloud of the words on that page.

 ## Overview

-Flex.io is the API for data feeds.
-In this demo, we'll take you through the steps necessary to create a serverless data feed which parses a webpage and returns a JSON payload of the most-used words.
+[Flex.io](http://Flex.io) is an API for moving, processing and integrating data in the cloud that helps developers build and deploy scalable data feeds with just a few lines of code.

 ## Demo